View Table of Contents

 The signs of cellulitis include redness, warmth, swelling, tenderness, and pain in the involved tissues.
 Any skin wound or ulcer that exhibits these signs may be developing cellulitis.

 Other forms of noninfectious inflammation may mimic cellulitis.
-People with poor leg circulation, for instance, often develop scaly redness on the shins and ankles; this is called "stasis dermatitis" and is often mistaken for the bacterial infection of cellulitis.
+People with poor circulation in the legs, for instance, often develop scaly redness on the shins and ankles; this is called "stasis dermatitis" and is often mistaken for the bacterial infection of cellulitis.